Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 # --------------------------------------------

-	 # The name of the ECS cluster to deploy the ECS service onto.
+	 # The name of the ECS cluster.
 	 ecs_cluster_name  = string

-	 # The name of the ECS service to create.
+	 # The name of the ECS service.
 	 ecs_service_name  = string